Province of New York: Proprietary government (1664–1685)

 New Amsterdam surrendered to Colonel Richard Nicholls on August 27, 1664; he renamed it New York.
 On September 24 Sir George Carteret accepted the capitulation of the garrison at Fort Orange, which he called Albany, after another of the Duke of York's titles.
 The capture was confirmed by the Treaty of Breda in July 1667.

 Easing the transition to British rule, the Articles of Capitulation guaranteed certain rights to the Dutch; among these were: liberty of conscience in divine worship and church discipline, the continuation of their own customs concerning inheritances, and the application of Dutch law to bargains and contracts made prior to the capitulation.

-In 1664, James, Duke of York, was granted a proprietary colony which included New Netherland and present-day Maine.
+In 1664, James, Duke of York, was granted a proprietary colony which included New Netherland and the Territory of Sagadahock in present-day eastern Maine.
 The New Netherland claim included western parts of present-day Massachusetts (to an extent that varied depending on whether the reference was the States General claim of all lands as far east as Narragansett Bay or the Treaty of Hartford negotiated by the English and Dutch colonies in 1650 but not recognized by either the Dutch or English governments) putting the new province in conflict with the Massachusetts charter.
 In general terms, the charter was equivalent to a conveyance of land conferring on him the right of possession, control, and government, subject only to the limitation that the government must be consistent with the laws of England.
 The Duke of York never visited his colony and exercised little direct control of it.
 He elected to administer his government through governors, councils, and other officers appointed by himself.
 No provision was made for an elected assembly.

 Also in 1664, the Duke of York gave the part of his new possessions between the Hudson River and the Delaware River to Sir George Carteret in exchange for settlement of a debt.
 The territory was named after the Island of Jersey, Carteret's ancestral home.
 The other section of New Jersey was sold to Lord Berkeley of Stratton, who was a close friend of the Duke.
 As a result, Carteret and Berkeley became the two English Lords Proprietors of New Jersey.

 The Province of New Jersey was created, but the border was not finalized until 1765 (see New York-New Jersey Line War).
 In 1667, territories between the Byram River and Connecticut River were split off to become the western half of Connecticut.

 The acquired territory land designations were reassigned by the crown, leaving the territory of the modern State of New York, including the valleys of the Hudson and Mohawk Rivers, and future Vermont.
 The territory of western New York was disputed with the indigenous Iroquois Confederacy, and also disputed between the English and the French from their northern colonial province of New France (modern eastern Canada).
 The province remained an important military and economic link to Canada throughout its history.
 Vermont was disputed with the Province of New Hampshire to the east.